Managing Weight-Loss Medication Side Effects: A Physician's Guide

 Nausea Management

-Nausea is the most frequently reported side effect of weight management medication therapy.
+Nausea is the most frequently reported side effect of weight-loss medication therapy.
 Strategies to reduce nausea include:

 • Starting at the lowest dose and titrating slowly per Dr. Kamen's protocol